 Step 2 – Increase Saturation Using Vibrance Adjustment

 So first we we will create a Vibrance Adjustment & you can do this by selecting Layer > New Adjustment Layer > Vibrance.
 There is a tip, if your landscape has mostly orange tones, always use Vibrance to increase saturation because it will protect red & oranges leading to accurate saturation in those colors.

 I increased the Vibrance Levels to +44 and the saturation level to affect other colors a bit.
 Don’t worry we gonna target every single color later in the tutorial.

 Notice the subtle difference that Vibrance adjustment has made to our image:

 Step 3 – Dial Up The Brightness on Shadows

 To increase the brightness on shadows, we can use Levels adjustment layer, go to Layer > New Adjustment Layer > Levels.
 You can see in the settings below I have increased the brightness on shadows by moving the highlighted black slider to right.
 This will make the details of shadows visible which might have lost when the photo was captured.
 If you notice, I increased the brightness on Highlights as well but in a delicate manner.

 Here you can see my settings:

-You see the difference that Levels adjustment has made by lifting the level of the shadow.
+You can see the difference that Levels adjustment has made by lifting the level of the shadow.